 It takes place in two stages.

-- The first type of reaction takes place in the day time and is called Light-dependent reactions.
+- First type of reaction takes place in day time and is called Light-dependent reactions.

 - Second type of reaction is called the light-independent reaction.

 - It is also called the dark reaction or the Calvin cycle.(The Calvin cycle is a process that plants and algae use to turn carbon dioxide from the air into sugar, the food autotrophs need to grow)